Metrics are your marketing strategy scorecard. Track the right UX and CX KPIs to truly understand your customers' experiences of your brand

 This person doesn’t need to be a full-blown ‘data scientist’ (though that would be nice if you can afford one).
 But they should enjoy using a wide range of analytics tools (including Excel) and doing complex data queries.
 This person should also know a lot about predictive analytics.

-Add CX metrics to your KPIs
+Add CX KPIs to your marketing strategy scorecard

 In business and marketing, it’s the bottom-line performance that matters most.
 So you must choose the right metrics by which to judge this performance.
 It’s time to think beyond the traditional ‘inside-out’ marketing metrics to the ‘outside-in’ customer experience (CX) metrics that measure what your prospects and customers think about your brand and how they behave as a result, so you’ll know how these attitudes affect the value of your brand.